July 12 through August 1

 Last day of LEAP is Friday, August 1st (Check-out time will start at 4:00 p.m.).

 Students will be in classes or workshops from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 Week-day evenings will be for homework and program activities.
 There are some mandated activities on the week-ends.
 Students will remain on campus for the entire program period including week-ends.

 Working during LEAP is prohibited.

-LEAP students will be housed in a Hines residence hall on ISU’s campus.
+LEAP students will be housed in Erickson residence hall on ISU’s campus.

 Students may bring cars, but students are not to leave campus from Sunday night at 11:30 through Friday afternoon at 5:00.
 If students choose to bring cars, they will be responsible for purchasing a one-month $15 parking permit.